ZiyanK/googlesheetstojson/README.md

 # googlesheetstojson

-A package to read Google Sheets data and convert to JSON without publishing to web.
+A package to read Google Sheets data and convert it to JSON without publishing it to the web.
 Simply change Share access to "Anyone with the link can View".

 Give a ⭐ if you found this package interesting!